-In 2006, our exploration expense was \$72 million.
-Approximately 76% of expenditures were dedicated to exploration for gold and copper and the balance on nickel, diamonds and polymetallic projects.
-Of the total expenditures, approximately 11% was spent in Canada, 13% in the United States, 17% in Turkey, and 21% in Australia, with the remaining expenditures mostly incurred in Chile, Mexico, Peru and Brazil.
+In 2007, our exploration expense was \$105 million.
+Approximately 65% of expenditures were dedicated to exploration for gold and copper and the balance on nickel, diamonds and polymetallic projects.
+Of the total expenditures, approximately 41% was spent in North America, 24% in South America, 14% in Europe, and 21% in Australia.

 Exploration is carried out through sole funding and joint ventures with major and junior exploration companies.
 Exploration is focused on areas in proximity to our existing operations or development projects in regions that we consider have high potential for discovery.
-Planned expenditures for 2007 are approximately \$90 million excluding mine exploration and development projects, with approximately 32% and 29% of planned expenditures on exploration for copper and gold, respectively.
+Planned expenditures for 2008 are approximately \$98 million excluding mine exploration and development projects.